Consuming Jaggery (Gur) During Pregnancy

 Is Eating Jaggery Safe During Pregnancy?

-Jaggery is considered a healthy form of glucose by a lot of people.
-It is assumed that this is a natural non-processed form of sugar.
-Glucose taken in large doses can be extremely bad for you, however, regardless of what form you are consuming this sugar in.
+Jaggery is considered a good source of glucose by a lot of people.
+It is assumed that this is a natural, non-processed form of sugar.
+Glucose taken in large doses can be harmful to you, regardless of which form of sugar you are consuming.

 So, can we eat jaggery during pregnancy?
 The answer is yes, but in moderation.
-Jaggery has essential mineral salts and iron that can be extremely beneficial for your pregnancy.
-If consumed in controlled amounts, jaggery can be extremely healthy for your pregnancy as it helps clean your blood and prevent anaemia.
+Jaggery has essential mineral salts and iron that can be beneficial for your pregnancy.
+If consumed in limited quantities, jaggery can be healthy for your pregnancy as it helps clean your blood and prevent anaemia.

 Nutritional Value of Jaggery

-When adding an ingredient, it is crucial to understand the nutritional value they possess.
-Jaggery, for instance, is rich in iron, has good mineral salts, is high in potassium and in limited doses has good glucose.
-The nutritional content on 100g jaggery is given below.
+When adding an ingredient, it is crucial to understand the nutritional value it possesses.
+Jaggery, for instance, is rich in iron, has mineral salts, is high in potassium and can provide the right amount of glucose when consumed in limited doses.
+The nutritional content of 100 grams of jaggery is given below.